-There are different options of investing for those who can afford a down payment, and investing options for those that want to invest in real estate with no down payment.
+There are different options for investing for those who can afford a down payment and investing options for those who want to invest in real estate with no down payment.

 Options That Require a Down Payment

 Of course we all know the modern dream to own your own home.
 For many people it is unobtainable since there is such high demand in real estate, edging housing prices higher and higher.
 Our record low mortgage rates are on the rise, inflation is at its highest point in 30 years, and the average house price in Canada is up 20% in the past year.
 Affordability is becoming more of a challenge for millennials and younger generations to be able to afford a home.

 Saving a 20% down payment is hard enough – don’t put yourself at a disadvantage by using a regular savings account that pays 0% interest.
 Utilizing a high-interest savings account at Neo Financial, where you will get a high every day interest rate.
 Much better than what a traditional bank gives, is a good way to save up for your down payment faster.